-14 Creditors: amounts falling after more than one year
+14 Creditors: amounts falling due after more than one year

-1 October 2 October
+30 September 1 October

-2021 2020
+2022 2021

 \$'000 \$'000

-Amounts owed to group undertakings 124,837
+Amounts owed to group undertakings 136,592

-Certain amounts owed to group undertakings are unsecured, bear interest at a rate of LIBOR plus a margin and have a fixed repayment date.
-The loan has been classified as Creditors: amounts falling due within one year in the current year as its maturity date is April 2022.
+Amounts owed to group undertakings are unsecured, bear interest based on a benchmark rate plus a margin and have a fixed repayment date of January 2027.
+The loan was classified as Creditors: amounts falling due within one year in the prior year.